Causal Machine Learning: A Survey and Open Problems: Graphical Causal Models

 We no longer care about the relationship between the year's season and sprinklers before the action because that relationship is no longer in effect while we perform the action.
 Once we physically turn the sprinkler on, a new mechanism in which the season has no say determines the state of the sprinkler.

-\begin{thm}{Truncated Factorization \citep{pearl2009causality}}{truncated} We assume that $p$ and $\gG$ satisfy the Markov assumption and modularity.
-Given a set of intervention nodes $\gS$, if $\vx$ is consistent with the intervention, then
+\begin{thm}{Truncated Factorization \citep{pearl2009causality}}{truncated} We assume that $p$ satisfies the Markov assumptions in DAG $\gG$.
+Let $\gS \subset \mathcal X$ be a set of nodes fixed by intervention at level $s$.
+If entries in $\vx$ are consistent with the corresponding entries in $\mathcal S$ then

-Otherwise, $p\left(x_{1}, \ldots, x_{n} \mid \doo\left(s\right)\right)=0$. \end{thm}
+Otherwise, $p\left(x_{1}, \ldots, x_{n} \mid \doo\left(s\right)\right):=0$. \end{thm}

-However, to yield a valid \emph{Causal} BN that enables the estimation of the above interventional distributions, we have to make stronger assumptions than for a Bayesian network, which rest on causal (and not associational) knowledge about the underlying system.
-We do not cover these here, as we will soon introduce another formalism of causation in \Cref{sec:scm}.
+Hence, to learn a valid \emph{Causal} BN that enables the estimation of the above interventional distributions, we have to make stronger assumptions of how interventions are operationalized in terms of changes to particular factors of the factorization implied by the DAG.
+Such assumptions rest on causal (and not associational) knowledge about the underlying system, including the physical validity of what an intervention means.
+A recent detailed discussion of the latter is provided by \cite{jorgensen2025}.

-Our takeaway is that Causal BNs differ from regular BNs, e.g. because the conditional independence assumptions in regular BNs do not necessarily imply causality.
-However, their implied factorization will be valid for any recursive set of independencies and any ordering of the variables.
+Our takeaway is that Causal BNs differ from regular BNs, e.g. because the conditional independence assumptions in regular BNs do not necessarily imply causality as operationalized by what changes under interventions.
+Their implied (probabilistic) factorization is testable for any recursive set of independencies and any ordering of the variables, but it does not mean it will remain valid under the control of one or more variables.

 To illustrate the difference between the two, recall our initial example shown in \Cref{fig:bn}.
 Here, we conveniently made independence assumptions that seem causal already.
 Alternatively, we could have come up with an independence structure shown in \Cref{fig:flippedbn}, where the edges are flipped